LeNekoza/streamm4uScraper/README.md

 # streamm4uScraper
- just scrapes some data from /home endpoint
+scrapes some data from /home endpoint